azuech/ZPac/docs/README.md

 3. All sprites (ZPac and ghosts) are hidden during the flash
 4. Full reset: `dots_remaining` restored to 244, logic map reinitialized, visual maze tiles restored with all dots, actors repositioned to starting coordinates
-5. The level restarts (in this base implementation: same level 1, no numerical progression — level progression is deferred to a future phase)
+5. The level restarts with incremented level counter, applying the appropriate speed tier and fruit type for the new level

 **Implementation:**
 - Check `dots_remaining == 0` in the game loop, after every dot/energizer consumption